wp-plugins/thinktwit/readme.txt

 * The published time within a tweet can be accessed using ul.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished
 * The "no tweets" message can be accessed using ul.thinkTwitTweets li.thinkTwitNoTweets

+= How do I stop caching in caching engines such as WP Super Cache? =

+Turn on no-caching.

+= How does no-caching work? =

+Instead of outputting HTML it outputs Javascript.
+The Javascript uses AJAX (via jQuery) to make a call to a method that returns the
+HTML which is then inserted in to the correct location.

+= Why do I get this error?
+Warning: file_get_contents() [function.file-get-contents]: URL file-access is disabled in the server configuration =

+You are getting this error because the allow_url_fopen option is disabled on your server.
+You can resolve this by either enabling it, or if you are unable to do this (it may be a shared server) you can enable CURL in the widget options.

 == Screenshots ==